niiaz0va/Math-2024-25-Winter/Lecture_Notes/solutions/linear_algebra/martix.md

 - $x = -1$: Behavior must be checked for the function, as this point may not be valid depending on the domain.
 - $x = 3$: This may represent an extremum.

-Further analysis is required to determine the exact nature of the extrema.

 ---